Last Updated on

-To evaluate the Keyword Difficulty Checker performance, I will be using a simple correlation study to see if the difficulty prediction correlates to the actual ranking of each article.
+To evaluate the Keyword Difficulty Checker performance, I used a simple correlation study to showcase if the difficulty prediction correlates to the actual ranking of each article.

 Keyword difficulty and ranking distribution